qualifire-dev/rogue/CONTRIBUTING.md

 3. **Test your changes**

-   Before creating a pull request, you are expected to test you changes manually as well as running the unit tests.
+   Before creating a pull request, you are expected to test your changes manually as well as running the unit tests.

    ```bash
    # Run tests